Azure/azure-spring-apps-landing-zone-accelerator/terraform/README.md

 Here you will have 2 options:

 * **Option 1**: Use a public Azure Application gateway for direct ingress.
-* **Option 2**: Use a private Azure Application gateway in between Azure Firewall and the Azure   Spring Cloud application (DNAT Rule and ingress on Azure Firewall).
+* **Option 2**: Use a private Azure Application gateway in between Azure Firewall and the Azure   Spring Apps application (DNAT Rule and ingress on Azure Firewall).

 **Note**: You will need a TLS/SSL Certificate with the Private Key (PFX Format) for the Application Gateway Listener.
 The PFX certificate on the listener needs the entire certificate chain and the password must be 4 to 12 characters.
 For the purpose of this quickstart, you can use a self signed certificate or one issued from an internal Certificate Authority.